 Should You Hire an Intern?

 The typical intern narrative falls into two categories.
-There’s the stereotypical lazy entitled millennial who complains endlessly about the most simple tasks, creating increasing work for the employer until both are counting down the days until the internship ends.
+There’s the stereotypical lazy and entitled millennial who complains endlessly about the most simple tasks, creating increasing work for the employer, leaving both the employee and employer counting down the days until the internship ends.
 Or there’s the perky enthusiastic go-getter millennial whose hard work and innovative ideas adds so much value to the organization the employer is practically begging them to become an employee.

 The reality, of course, usually falls between these two extremes.
 Internships can be great, or they can be a drag, depending on your organization’s needs, your intern’s abilities and attitude, and your investment.
 Before you hire an intern, there are three key things to consider.

 Consider What Your Organization Can Get Out of an Internship

 - A different perspective.
 Each person you add to your team brings unique ideas and experiences.
 An intern is no different.
 Given their age, they can be especially valuable at providing a fresh new voice as well as insight on how to reach their age demographic.
 If you’re bringing in an intern, but don’t want to listen to any of their ideas, it might not be the best choice for either of you.